 What better way to dispose of an unwanted opencast coal mining excavation can there be than to convert it into a nature reserve with associated trails and view points.
-The mining was taking place as far back as the 1950’s and has continued right up to recent years despite the dramatic river intrusion following a collapse of the river bank (Aire) in the 1980’s.
+Opencast coal mining operations were taking place as far back as the 1950’s and have continued right up to recent years despite the dramatic river intrusion following a collapse of the river bank (Aire) in the 1980’s.

 Leeds City Council along with the successive mining companies have progressively uprated the site enabling wildlife to re-establish and prosper and constructing the ways and means of access for the benefit of the public.

 The final act was to hand over the site to the RSPB to manage the 1,000 acres of wildlife habitat with interconnecting footpaths, grassland, reed beds, woodland and open water with man made islands boasting any number of birds and mammals which are there to view.